 I even found it difficult to switch between websites in Google Analytics.
 Elementary Analytics solves these problems.
 Helping you to focus on making sense of the data, instead of wasting time trying to pull from different platforms.

 As with our Google Analytics view.
 You can see an overview for multiple Google Search Console records if needed.

 Again, we present the Google Search Console analytics in a consistent way, allowing you to change time periods.
 View collated analytics from the last 90 days and give you a 12-month run rate.

-What’s different between our Google Analytics dashboard and Google Search Console dashboard.
-Is the “Top 10” lists.
+What’s different between our Google Analytics dashboard and Google Search Console dashboard?
+Is on the “Top 10” list.

 With your Google Search Console Analytics.
 We show you the top 10 pages that have appeared in searches for the last 30 days.
 As well as showing you what search queries people are using to find your data.

 This helps you to review those pages, to make sure they are helping towards the goals for your website.
 As well as giving insights into what search terms people are using.

 It can be a surprise how people come across your website.
 Google can rank your sites for terms now didn’t even think about.